mdeuerlein/MMM-json-table/README.md

 ### Installation

-## Using the module

-To use this module, add it to the modules array in the `config/config.js` file:
+To use this module, add module configuration to `config/config.js`:

 ````javascript
 modules: [